Berard Auditory Integration Training

 Norman Doidge shares that a “noisy brain” helps a person make sense out of the chaos received from neural pathways signaling out-of-synch.
 Basically, the brain needs more time to process, to think, about incoming information.
 Then, they can chose a response, act.

-- A high-quality Sony CD player (information provided)
+3. Purchase or borrow a high-quality Sony CD player (information provided

 Auditory-Visual Training Protocols